 Galaxy Buds Pro looks more like Galaxy Buds+ than the bean-shaped Galaxy Buds Live.

 The more traditional ear tip design offers a better seal for the earbuds sound from the ambient noise.
-You can choose the ear tip of different sizes to fit your ear.
+You can choose an ear tip of different sizes to fit your ear.
 It also makes active noise cancelling more effective.

 The bean-shaped Galaxy Buds Live is usually more comfortable for wearing for a long time.
 But it seems a few owners find the Galaxy Buds Live does not fit their ears well and therefore it may cause pains.
-The wingtip on Galaxy Buds Live offers minor support, and many owners are not aware of different sizes of wingtips in the box.
+The wingtip on Galaxy Buds Live offers minor support, and many owners are not aware of the different sizes of wingtips in the box.

 Anway, Galaxy Buds Pro returned to the traditional shape and improved the fit and comfort over Galaxy Buds+.
 If you re looking for an even lighter version of Galaxy Buds Pro, you may try Galaxy Buds 2.

 So, it is safe to wear the Galaxy Buds Pro when exercising in the rain.
 Or if you accidentally drop the earbuds to the washing basin, Galaxy Buds Pro should survive easily.